pantaluna/esp32_mjd_components/components/mjd_ads1115/README.md

 - Connect device pin "SDA" to the MCU pin SDA.
 I use GPIO#17 on the HUZZAH32 dev board.
 - Connect device pin "ALERT/READY" to an MCU input pin.
 I use GPIO#16 on the HUZZAH32 dev board.
 The use of this pin is optional but using it results in faster response times when reading ADC values.

 ### Wiring up the ADS1115 analog input pins

 [TODO Check if a RC Low Pass Filter is relevant for this app. <https://www.analog.com/en/analog-dialogue/articles/practical-filter-design-precision-adcs.html> ]

 - Using **a 2 meter copper wire (22 AWG)** to hookup a slave device to an ADS115 analog pin did not affect the voltage readings.
 - For wires longer than 2 meter you might have to add a 750 Ohm resistor in series with the input pin to reduce the noise.
-- For extreme long length it is advised to convert the voltage output of the client device to a current output.
+- For extreme long length it is advised to convert the voltage output of the client device to a current output (4-20mA current loop).